ereznewman/dvdrental-sql-project/README.md

 **SQL-based analysis of the dvdrental database, exploring customer behavior, film popularity, and store performance.**

-This project showcases structured SQL queries based on the publicly available `dvdrental` PostgreSQL sample database.
+This project showcases structured SQL queries based on the publicly available `dvdrental` PostgreSQL database.

 Goals: